 Middlebury plays in the New England Small College Athletic Conference (NESCAC) as a member of NCAA Division III.
 The team’s schedule is one of the toughest in the nation as it plays in one of the top conferences in the country.
-Aside from its NESCAC games, the Panthers take on some high-ranked non-league opponents.
+Aside from its NESCAC games, the Panthers take on some highly-ranked non-league opponents.

 Two important factors in Middlebury’s success have been the program’s ability to attract top scholar-athletes and to attract many two-sport athletes.
 Middlebury’s team carries approximately 45-50 players, who appear in 15 games during the regular season.